pingcap/docs/ticdc/ticdc-sink-to-cloud-storage.md

 ---
 title: Replicate Data to Storage Services
-summary: Learn how to replicate data to storage services using TiCDC, and learn how data is stored.
+summary: Learn how to replicate data to storage services using TiCDC, and learn about the storage path of the replicated data.
 ---

 # Replicate Data to Storage Services